thma/ThreepennyElectron/README.md

 ## tl;dr

-Threepenny is an awesome Haskell library for creating browser based application running on localhost.
+Threepenny is an awesome Haskell library for creating browser based applications running on localhost.

-By combining it with the Electron.js framework you have a great toolset for writing cross-platform standalone GUI applications.
+By combining it with the Electron.js framework you have a great toolset for writing cross-platform standalone GUI applications &mdash; completely in Haskell with a great functional reactive programming API.

 See it in action: